Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Discussion

 The presented scatterometry measurements with Scattered Light Imaging (SLI) allow the simultaneous generation of complete scattering patterns for all image pixels in an investigated brain section.
 In this way, SLI scatterometry provides full structural information of complex nerve fiber structures, even in brain regions with densely packed fibers.

-Coherent Fourier scatterometry \cite{menzel2020-BOEx} measures the complete scattering patterns with high detail, but requires mechanical rasterizing of the sample and the object-space resolution is limited to the minimum size of the laser beam ($> 100$\,\textmu m).
-With SLI scatterometry, a scattering pattern can be measured for every image pixel so that the object-space resolution is only limited by the available optics (here: px = 3\,\textmu m).
+Coherent Fourier scatterometry \cite{menzel2020-BOEx} measures the complete scattering patterns with high detail, but requires mechanical rasterizing of the sample and the object-space resolution is limited to the minimum diameter ($> 100$\,\textmu m) of the laser beam.
+With SLI scatterometry, a scattering pattern can be measured for every image pixel so that the object-space resolution is only limited by the available optics, which could still be improved (here: px = 3\,\textmu m).
 The resolution of the scattering patterns, determining the accuracy with which the underlying nerve fiber structures can be reconstructed, is determined by the density of LEDs (here:1.8\,mm pixel pitch) and the number of measurements (e.\,g.\ $40 \times 40$ kernels).
-Previous angular SLI measurements using 24 azimuthal illumination angles with $\Delta\phi = 15^{\circ}$ steps and fixed polar angle \cite{menzel2021} yield highly discretized line profiles and provide not enough details for a reliable analysis of the underlying fiber structures.
-With SLI scatterometry, highly resolved line profiles (down to $\Delta\phi=1^{\circ}$) can be generated making use of integration and bilinear interpolation (see Sec.\ \ref{sec:methods-scatteringpatterns}), which allow for a much more accurate determination of the in-plane nerve fiber orientations.
-In addition, the SLI scattering patterns enable more advanced studies of out-of-plane nerve fibers (cf.\ Fig.\ \ref{fig:vervet}C).
-A significant improvement of SLI scatterometry over angular SLI measurements is that it allows to identify the center of the scattering pattern and prevent artifacts from asymmetric illumination of tissue voxels at the image borders (cf.\ Fig.\ \ref{fig:vervet}B,E).

-We could show that the SLI scattering patterns are compatible with previous results from coherent Fourier scatterometry and angular SLI measurements, and also agree with theoretical predictions from simulation studies (see Sec.\ \ref{sec:comparison}).
-This demonstrates that SLI scatterometry can be used to measure scattering patterns and make valid predictions for the underlying nerve fiber structures.
+We could show that the SLI scattering patterns are scatterometry and agree with predictions from simulation studies (see Sec.\ \ref{sec:comparison}).
+So far, this correspondence was only shown for line profiles \cite{menzel2021}, not for whole scattering patterns.
+This demonstrates that SLI scatterometry can be used to measure scattering patterns for each image pixel at once, and to make valid predictions for the underlying nerve fiber structures.

-The in-plane fiber directions can be reliably determined from the measured scattering patterns.
-Future studies should focus on how the out-of-plane fiber angles can be reliably extracted.
-A comparison of scattering patterns obtained from measurements with different wavelengths (red, green, blue) are also expected to yield additional information, revealing e.\,g.\ the size of scattering structures such as the fiber diameters.